Thomas John Hussey: Disappearance and presumption of death

-Thomas Hussey's wife, Anna, died in 1854.
-Hussey subsequently resigned his Rectorship and left England for Algiers.
+Thomas Hussey's wife, Anna Maria, died August 26, 1853.
+In March 1854 Hussey began an "...eloquent and, what promised to be a very lengthy sermon, in Hayes Parish Church.
+He was still in the midst of his subject matter when he announced that he should conclude on a future occasion.
+Before the following Sunday he disappeared..."
+Hussey subsequently resigned his living on 11 March 1854 and left England for Algiers.
 He was last heard from in 1866 when he wrote to his children to advise them of his intention to move to Paris.
 He was never heard from again despite advertisements being placed in newspapers in both Algiers and Paris.
-In February 1893, Hussey's son made an application to the Probate Court to have his father presumed dead, which was granted.
+In February 1893, Hussey's daughter made an application to the Probate Court to have her father presumed dead, which was granted.
 The mystery of Hussey's disappearance was never solved.

 His brother-in-law, Rev. George Varenne Reed, took over as rector of Hayes in 1854.
 The rectory is now a public library.